KenDickey/Small/RuntimeModel.md

 - ...
 - 16 -> False		[Immediate Value]
 ````
-Other indexes are same as class index = hash value.
+Other indexes are registered as classes are defined.
+[Spur note: class index = hash value].

 ## Runtime Model